Bullsbrook

 Bullsbrook lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Bullsbrook's population is estimated at around 7,623 as of Nov 2025.
-This reflects an increase of 2,018 people (36.0%) since the 2021 Census, which reported a population of 5,605 people.
-The change is inferred from the resident population of 6,653 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 757 validated new addresses since the Census date.
-This level of population equates to a density ratio of 30 persons per square kilometer.
-Bullsbrook's 36.0% growth since the 2021 census exceeded the national average (9.7%).
-Population growth for the area was primarily driven by interstate migration, contributing approximately 63.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bullsbrook's population is estimated at around 7630 as of Feb 2026.
+This reflects an increase of 2025 people (36.1%) since the 2021 Census, which reported a population of 5605 people.
+The change was inferred from the resident population of 6653 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 775 validated new addresses since the Census date.
+This level of population equates to a density ratio of 30 persons per square kilometer, providing ample space per person.
+Bullsbrook's growth of 36.1% since the 2021 census exceeded both national average (9.9%) and state levels, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-A significant population increase is forecast for Bullsbrook statistical area (Lv2), with an expected growth of 1,780 persons to 2041, reflecting an increase of 10.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends indicate a significant increase in the top quartile of statistical areas analysed by AreaSearch, with the suburb expected to grow by 1780 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.5% in total over the 17 years.

 Frequently Asked Questions - Population